forge42dev/remix-client-cache/README.md

 import { startTransition, StrictMode } from "react";
 import { hydrateRoot } from "react-dom/client";

-import { configureGlobalCache } from "remix-cache";
+import { configureGlobalCache } from "remix-client-cache";

 // You can use the configureGlobalCache function to override the libraries default in-memory cache adapter configureGlobalCache(() => localStorage); // uses localStorage as the cache adapter